hphelion/documentation/devplatform/devplatform_commercial_install.md

 1. Once the download is complete, click the **Configure Service** button to begin configuration of the service.
 In the configuration dialog, specify the following configuration options:

+	- **Service User Password** (Required) - The password for the Admin user that is currently logged in.
+This password MUST match the password used to log in to Horizon.
-	**Key Pair (Required)** - Key Pair to install on all instances created as part of the database service.
+	- **Key Pair** (Required) - Key Pair to install on all instances created as part of the database service.
 The public key can be used by an admin to get SSH access to all instances.

-	**External Network (Required)** - Network Name for the network that has external network access.
-For HP Helion OpenStack Commercial Edition this network is named 'ext-net'
+	- **External Network** (Required) - Network Name for the network that has external network access.
+For HP Helion OpenStack Commercial Edition this network is named **ext-net** .
+	- **Provider Network** (Required) - Network Name for the network that has network access to cloud infrastructure services.
+For HP Helion OpenStack Commercial Edition this network is named **SVC**.

-	**NTP Server IP** - IP Address to an NTP server to use if instances will not have outbound access to the internet.
+	- **NTP Server IP**: IP Address to an NTP server to use if instances will not have outbound access to the internet.

-	**Service User Password (Required)** - The password for the Admin user that is currently logged in.
-This password **MUST** match the password used to login to Horizon.

-	**Icinga User Password (Required)** - Specify a password for the Icinga service that is created as part of the install.
-Keep this password for future use.
+	- **Logstash RabbitMQ IP Address** (Required): Specify the IP address of the RabbitMQ Server publishing to the central Logstash server.
+	- **Logstash RabbitMQ Password** (Required): Specify the password for the RabbitMQ Server publishing to the central Logstash server.
+	- **Ephemeral CA Password** (Required): Specify the password for the Ephemeral CA server.
+	- **Ephemeral CA IP Address** (Required): Specify the IP address of Ephemeral CA server.

-	**Volume Type (Required)** - The volume type to use when creating database instances.
+	- **Volume Type** (Required): The volume type to use when creating database instances.

-	**Enable HA** - Specify if the database service is to be setup in an HA configuration.
+	- **Enable HA**: Specify if the database service is to be set up in an HA configuration.
 If selected, each component of the service will have three instances created and active at all times.

-	**RabbitMQ IP Address (Required)** - Specify the IP address of the central Helion OpenStack Logstash server.
+<br /><br />

 2. After all configuration options have been provided, select the **Configure** button to complete the configuration step.
 Wait for the configuration step to complete and the status to change to **Configured**.